Strathpine - Brendale

 Strathpine - Brendale has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 36 projects that may affect the region.
-Notable ones include The Country Club Hotel Strathpine, Innova Strathpine, Supernode (Quinbrook Supernode Data Centre & BESS), and Coulthards Avenue Commercial Redevelopment (SRG House).
-Below is a list of those most likely to be relevant.
+AreaSearch has identified 38 projects that could impact the area's performance.
+Key projects include The Country Club Hotel & Entertainment Complex, Innova Strathpine, Supernode (Quinbrook Supernode Data Centre & BESS), and Coulthards Avenue Commercial Redevelopment (SRG House).
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.